-The maximum Federal Pell Grant a student can receive for 2020-2021 is \$6,345, provided the student has a zero "0" EFC, is attending full-time and meets all other eligibility requirements.
+The maximum Federal Pell Grant a student can receive for 2021-2022 is \$6,495, provided the student has a zero "0" EFC, is attending full-time and meets all other eligibility requirements.
 The Pell Grant award is disbursed over two terms.

-Beginning with the 2017-2018 academic year, an eligible student may now receive full Federal Pell Grant for summer 2018 even if they received a full Federal Pell Grant during the fall and spring semesters.
+Beginning with the 2017-2018 academic year, an eligible student may now receive full Federal Pell Grant for the summer term even if they received a full Federal Pell Grant during the fall and spring semesters.
 Year-round Pell allows students to receive up to 150 percent of a regular grant award over the course of the academic year so that they can continue taking classes in the summer and finish their degrees faster than they would otherwise.).
 To be eligible for additional Pell Grant funds a student must be:

-- eligible to receive the Pell grant.

-- enrolled at least half-time (6 credit hours) during the summer term

-- maintaining satisfactory academic progress
+- eligible to receive the Pell grant. - received 100% Pell during the Fall/Spring terms (or) - entering over 100% Pell during the summer term - enrolled at least half-time (6 credit hours) during the summer term - maintaining satisfactory academic progress